cwu2021/cwu2021.github.io/videojs/README.md

  - More options More. > More tools > Performance insights.
 ## Also waterfall perfoamance waiting of TTFB in Network tab.
 https://stackoverflow.com/questions/56894370/how-to-read-evaluate-script-timings-in-chrome-profiling-performance-tab
+ 1. Use a Content Delivery Network
+ 2. Optimize the application code
+ 3. Optimize the database queries
+ 4. Reduce HTTP requests
+ 5. Ensure a faster server ...